-It is our Aim to create a safe environment in which pupils can learn and reach their full potential.
-We will:
+- 1. It is our Aim to create a safe environment in which pupils can learn and reach their full potential.
+We have high expectations in this school coupled with a high empathy approach.
+We will: - i.

-- i.
 Provide a calm, safe environment for all children where they feel secure and happy and have the motivation and opportunity to learn. - ii.
 Have a consistent whole school approach to behaviour and discipline. - iii.
 Have clear roles for designated staff and effective systems and resources for all staff. - iv.
 Achieve high standards of learning and be high achievers. - v.
 Work successfully in partnership with parents. - vi.
-Promote self-discipline and give children choices about their behaviour knowing the consequences of that behaviour. - vii.
+Promote self-discipline and give children choices about their behaviour knowing the consequences of that behaviour.
+We understand that when children are in a state of dysregulation, they are unable to make good choices.
+This policy outlines strategies used to assist regulation in these circumstances. - vii.
 Promote positive growth mind-set principles and encourage children to develop resilience in all aspects of their learning. - viii.
 Promote respect for others and for the environment (at school, local and global level). - ix.
 Have effective and well-known school systems and norms- including rules/routines and reward/consequence systems. - x.
-Reduce the time spent on dealing with classroom and playground incidents thus enabling more time to be spent on teaching and learning. - xi.
+Reduce the time spent on dealing with classroom and playground incidents thus enabling more time to be spent on wellbeing, teaching and learning. - xi.
 Support the Safeguarding Policy and Procedures within the school.
 It is important to note that if a behaviour issue is deemed to be a safeguarding issue- the DSL will undertake safeguarding procedures.
 This policy may be used alongside the Safeguarding policy.

-This policy is aligned to 1st September Behaviour in schools guidance 2022, the Timpson review of school exclusions and Keeping Children Safe in Education (KCSIE) 2022.
+This policy is aligned to 1st September Behaviour in schools' guidance 2022, the Timpson review of school exclusions and Keeping Children Safe in Education (KCSIE) 2024.